saucelabs/sauce-docs/docs/testfairy/sdk/ios/hiding-webview.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-TestFairy enables developers to hide specific HTML elements from a recorded video in any `UIWebView` or `WKWebView` in their application.
-As the developer, you may hide one or more elements from the video for security and privacy reasons.
+TestFairy provides developers with the capability to conceal specific HTML elements within recorded videos displayed in `UIWebView` or `WKWebView` components within their application's user interface.
+This feature allows developers to enhance security and privacy by excluding sensitive information from video recordings.

-For example, you may prevent all information related to credit card data from appearing in the session.
+In certain scenarios, developers might need to prevent some information, such as credit card details or other sensitive content, from being displayed in recorded video sessions.
+TestFairy's **Hide Webview Elements from Video** feature addresses this concern by allowing developers to selectively hide designated HTML elements from the video playback.

 ## Syntax

-To hide an element from video, all you need to do is call the static instance method `hideWebViewElements` in the `TestFairy` class, passing in a CSS selector to target your element:
+The process of hiding a specific element from the recorded video involves utilizing the static instance method `hideWebViewElements` within the `TestFairy` class.
+This method requires a valid CSS selector as its parameter to target the desired HTML element for concealment:

 ```css
 [TestFairy hideWebViewElements:@"body"];